mbraga24/invoiced-crm-backend/README.md

     @user = User.find_by(email: params[:email])

     if @user && @user.valid_password?(params[:password])
-      # use the :create action in the render function to display that object's attributes
+      # use the JBuilder :create action in the render function to display that object's attributes
       render :create, status: :created
     else
       heade(:unauthorized)